chef/chef-web-docs/chef_master/source/chef_shell.rst

 By default, chef-shell loads in standalone mode and does not connect to the Chef server.
 The chef-shell can be run as a chef-client to verify functionality that is only available when the chef-client connects to the Chef server, such as search functionality or accessing data stored in data bags.

 chef-shell can use the same credentials as knife when connecting to a Chef server.
-Make sure that the settings in chef-shell.rb are the same as those in knife.rb, and then use the ``-z`` option as part of the command.
+Make sure that the settings in chef-shell.rb are the same as those in config.rb, and then use the ``-z`` option as part of the command.
 For example:

 .. code-block:: bash